+Heads:

-Heads: The number of heads on the drive.
+The number of heads on the drive is displayed.

-- Full sectors/track: Hard sectored drives report the correct value here.
+Full sectors/track: Hard sectored drives report the correct value here.
 For soft sectored drives, the required value will have to be computed and entered.
-See section 3.12 Computing Sectors Per Track. - Track spiralling: Track spiralling improves disc performance on data transfers over more than one track.
-Sector zero on each track is offset by a nominated factor to allow head select and positioning the next before sector zero on track is reached.
+See section 3.12 - Computing Sectors Per Track.

+Track spiralling: Track spiralling improves disc performance on data transfers over more than one track.
+Sector 0 on each track is offset by a nominated factor to allow head select and positioning before sector 0 on the next track is reached.
 The recommended factor is four.
 Note that the Track Spiralling factor must not be changed after the disc is formatted.
 If it is changed, incorrect bad block replacement will occur.
-If you wish to try a different Track Spiralling factor to that which the disc is currently formatted, then the disc MUST be reformatted with the new Track Spiralling factor.
-Enter the correct value for the SMD interface Interface type: type being used.
-It is possible to have a drive different SMD interface for each connected to the controller.
+If you wish to try a different Track Spiralling factor to that with which the disc is currently formatted, then the disc MUST be reformatted with the new Track Spiralling factor.

-The values are:
+Enter the correct value for the SMD interface type being used.
+It is possible to have a different SMD interface for each drive connected to the controller.
+The values are :

-0 - Standard
+- 0 Standard

 - 1 Modified

 - 2 Enhanced

 - 3 Extended

-- 4 SMD E
+- 4 SMD-E